‘America’s Got Talent’ 2017: Darci Lynne Shines In ‘AGT’ Finale Performance [Video]

-As the season has progressed, Darci Lynne has become a fan favorite and a favorite of the judges.
+As the season progressed, Darci Lynne has become a fan favorite and a favorite of the judges.
 She started the season in the auditions by getting the golden buzzer from Mel B. This gave her an automatic spot in the live shows and she has not looked back.
 Her videos on YouTube have gained the most attention of all the acts on America’s Got Talent 2017.

 Does that turn into a victory on AGT Season 12?
-Time will tell, but tonight we saw her take the stage one last night.
+Time will tell, but tonight viewers saw her take the stage one last time.
 The AGT finale brought us many strong performances, but one of the standouts had to be Darci Lynne, as she brought back Oscar and Petunia for a duet on America’s Got Talent 2017 and it was not a disappointment.

 TODAY IS THE DAY!!!
 I can't believe I'm in the @AGT finals!!
 I feel so very blessed and I'm so thankful to everyone!
 Thank you! ????#votedarci pic.twitter.com/PsSIRxo2hI